Requirement Analyst (NCI)

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

-- In addition to educational requirements, a minimum of three (3) years progressively responsible job related experience.
+- In addition to educational requirements, a minimum of three (3) years progressively responsible job-related experience in informatics of healthcare IT sector

 - Experience with modern, web-based applications from a user interface and capability perspective

-- Experience with structured deployment environments and associated best practices (development, testing, production)
+- Exposure with structured deployment environments and associated best practices (development, testing, production)

 - Must be able to obtain and maintain security clearance